lordksix/Minimalistic-ToDoList-App/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
+To run local server or to make any modifications to the project NPM and Node.js must be installed.

 ### Prerequisites